Covid-19 Updates for the GAA Museum & Tours

 Please follow the new safety signage in place.
 Play by the rules and stay safe.

-We’ve reduced the numbers on our tours to make social distancing easy at all times - our tours will be running at 25% capacity.
+Under current Covid-19 guidelines, our Skyline Tours can proceed.
+We've reduced the numbers on tours to make social distancing easy at all times - our tours will be running at 25% capacity.

 Our Skyline Tour will operate the same route and duration as before.
 Find out more about our thrilling Skyline Tour on crokepark.ie/skyline